zendframework/ZFTool/README.md

     bin/create-phar.php

-This command will create a zftool.phar file in th bin folder.
+This command will create a zftool.phar file in the bin folder.
 You can use and ship only this file to execute all the ZFTool functionalities.